felipelisboa-ml/felipelisboa-ml.github.io/index.md

 <p>My current research interest is in Real-Time Embedded Systems.
 My thesis, more specifically, is on <em>designing safe and trustworthy memory systems</em> -- heavily relying on formal methods.</p>

-<p>Moreover, I consider my areas of expertise to be: processor micro-architecture, RISC-V processor optimisation, RTL design, critical and mixed-criticality real-time systems, concurrent/multi-core programing, trusted execution environments (TEEs), bare metal development, operational systems, and micro-controllers.</p>

-<p>I've also developped small projects on: AI, data, distributed systems, cloud, robotics, connected objects, ultra-low-power electronic design, and mobile networks.</p>
+<p>I consider my areas of expertise to be: processor micro-architecture, RISC-V processor optimisation, RTL design, critical and mixed-criticality real-time systems, concurrent programing, trusted execution environments (TEEs), bare metal development, OS(s), and micro-controllers.
+I've also developped a few small projects on other topics, such as: AI, distributed systems, cloud, robotics, connected objects, ultra-low-power electronic design, and mobile networks.</p>
 </div>

 ### Alternative resources